Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 STA Agent and Collector support to change the default communication ports.

-UDP port 6060 on Sophos Firewall for STAS cannot be changed.
+UDP port 6060 on Sophos Firewall for STAS can't be changed.

 a) Deploy STA Agent and STA Collector

-• STA Collector is not recommended to run on DC, as it generates a high volume of traffic, according to Sophos Firewall Online Help.
-It is recommended to run on member server.
+• According to Sophos Firewall Online Help, STA Collector is not recommended to run on DC as it generates a high volume of traffic.
+It is recommended to run on a member server.

 • STA Agent can serve single or multiple STA Collectors.